 Micha Lawrence was born into a royal family long after the time royalty mattered to anyone.
 She knew early on that she wanted to become an ambassador.

-After several tries, she was accepted by the Masters at Ras’alhague for training to become an Ambassador for the Central Alliance.
+After several rejections, she was finally accepted by the Masters at Ras’alhague for training to become an Ambassador for the Central Alliance.
 She spent 3 years on Ras 2 to complete her training, becoming an Adept in the Lost Arts of the Ancients and a Keeper of Earth.

-She spent time as a negotiator and as an assistant ambassador, earning praise from others while developing her diplomatic and negotiation skills.
-She quickly earned the trust and respect of the High Council.
-She was offered and accepted a First Contact Charter.
+She spent time as a negotiator and as an assistant ambassador developing her diplomatic and negotiation skills.
+She received several awards and medals for her work in brokering agreements.
+After several successful trade missions that could have turned out quite differently, she was offered and accepted a First Contact Charter.

 She gained quite a reputation for the dinners she hosted and arranged, with attendees talking about the food for weeks afterward.
 She often managed to get agreements signed quickly and to sort out disputes favorably to everyone.
 A few times, the planetary councils had been hostile.
 She’d managed to outwit them, mostly.
 She’d had to fight her way out a few times, too.

-The Central Alliance High Council has given her a new assignment.
+The Central Alliance High Council has called her for a difficult new assignment.

 The wind will tell it’s story.